hotmeshio/pluck-typescript/README.md

 ## Understanding Pluck
 Pluck inverts the relationship to Redis: those functions that once used Redis as a cache, are instead *cached and governed* by Redis.
 This inversion of control is particularly effective at refactoring a legacy code base.

 Consider the following.
 It's a typical microservices network, with a tangled mess of services and functions.
-There's important business logic in there (functions *A*, *B* and *C* are critical!), but they're hard to find and access.
+There's important business logic in there (functions *A*, *B* and *C* are critical), but it's hard to find and access.

 <img src="./img/operational_data_layer.png" alt="A Tangled Microservices Network with 3 valuable functions buried within" style="max-width:100%;width:600px;">